cvmfs/doc-cvmfs/cpt-details.rst

 contain environment variables in the form ``$(VAR_NAME)`` or ``$(VAR_NAME:-/default/path)`` that will be dynamically resolved by CernVM-FS on access.
 Hardlinks are emulated by CernVM-FS.
-The hardlink count is stored in the lower 32bit of the hardlinks field, a *hardlink group* is stored in the higher 32 bit.
+The hardlink count is stored in the lower 32 bits of the hardlinks field, and a *hardlink group* is stored in the higher 32 bits.
 If the hardlink group is greater than zero, all files with the same hardlink group will get the same inode issued by the CernVM-FS Fuse client.
 The emulated hardlinks work within the same directory, only.
 The cryptographic content hash